 GTNET-MODBUS

 The MODBUS firmware provides Modbus communication over TCP/IP networks using the GTNETx2 hardware.
 The component supports Modbus TCP, Modbus UDP, Modbus RTU over TCP, and Modbus ASCII over TCP.
 GTNET-MODBUS operates as a Modbus server (slave) communicating to a Modbus master station through the GTNETx2 module’s Ethernet port.
-This master station can be either an external IED or a computer workstation running a Modbus master API.

 Each instance of the MODBUS firmware can simulate up to 10 Modbus outstations simultaneously, each with independent data mapping.
 Each outstation can maintain two concurrent communication channels with two different clients, using two different TCP ports (20 connections in total).